 It's intangible.
 Yet we use tangible ways to do it.
 It's mostly emotional.

-A reference that I like a lot: in the music business, you have megastars, right?
-You have Prince, The Beatles and Madonna, but if you take The Velvet Undergrounds, when they sold their first record, there were only 30,000 copies sold, but each copy made each one of the people that bought it want to start a rock band.
-The influence of The Velvet Underground is enormous in the Rock'n'roll business.
+A reference that I like a lot: In the music business, you have megastars, right?
+You have Prince, The Beatles, and Madonna.
+But if you take The Velvet Underground, when they sold their first record, there were only 30,000 copies sold.
+However, each copy made each person who bought it want to start a rock band.
+The influence of The Velvet Underground is enormous in the rock 'n' roll business.

 With Branding, it's long-term and intangible results: it's culture.